memicemir/TSE/README.md

 Time-Series cultivar coefficient Estimator for DSSAT models.

-Current version: TSE - v 5.0 (TEST) ! - This is a new version in which user can optimize simultaneously coefficients available in Cultivar and Ecotype.
-In order to get simultanous access to coefficients in CUL and ECO file a user activate "Cultivar" and "Ecotype" checkbox in TSE 1.2 section and activates "Advenced - All coefficients liste (P/G/N)" checkbox in TSE section 3.1.
-As a result in TSE section 4.1 Coefficient list all coefficients from CUL and ECO file are listed wiht *.CUL and *.ECO label indicating source of coefficient.
+If TSE is not starting after clicking on the TSE icon in the DSSAT shell potential reasons:
+* Antivirus exception required !
+* or requires longer to unpack some of the working libraries.

+Time-Series cultivar coefficient Estimator for DSSAT models.
 *	Starting with DSSAT 4.8.5 official release available at: "https://dssat.net/" the TSE (version 2.4) is included in the DSSAT shell, in the section "Accessories".
 *	From now on "TSE.exe" has generic name without version number being included in the name, due to path setup required for running TSE from within DSSAT shell "Accessories" section.
 *	PC Antivirus Exception should be given to "TSE.exe"!
 In order to check what version of TSE you are running, start TSE from within DSSAT shell "Accessories" section and on top of TSE interface window TSE version is written!

-If you are running the TSE from DSSAT shell "Accessories" section and get Error, or it looks like the TSE is not optimizing coefficients, then download "TSE.zip" (file zipped) from this GitHub repository (which is currently TSE version 4.3).
+If you are running the TSE from DSSAT shell "Accessories" section and get Error or, it looks like the TSE is not optimizing coefficients, then download "TSE.zip" (file zipped) from this GitHub repository (which is currently TSE version 4.3).

-Version 4.2 can be found in https://github.com/memicemir/TSE/tree/TSE_v.4.2

 Before continuing with next step make a copy of TSE directory available in "C:\DSSAT48\Tools" that you can restore, if something goes wrong.

-After downloading "TSE.zip" and unzipping it on your PC, copy the content of TSE folder to the "C:\DSSAT48\Tools\TSE" directory (including: "TSE.exe", "yes.ico", "no.ico, "TSE.ico", "PhenologicalEventsDAP.txt").
+After downloading "TSE.zip" and unzipping it on your PC, copy the content of TSE folder to the "C:\DSSAT48\Tools\TSE" directory (including: "TSE.exe", "yes.ico", "no.ico, "TSE.ico", "PhenologicalEventsDAP.txt" and "ParameterProperty.txt").
 After adding the files to the TSE directory, the file path should look like this: "C:\DSSAT48\Tools\TSE\TSE.exe".
 If the steps are implemented as instructed, then the new version will be executed from within the DSSAT shell "Accessories" section with TSE push button.

-* If you still get Error or it looks like the TSE is not conducting optimization, please contact the author of the TSE, or raise ISSUE within this GitHub repository!
+•	If you still get Error or it looks like the TSE is not conducting optimization, please contact the author of the TSE, or raise ISSUE within this GitHub repository!

 ------------------------------------------------------------------------------------------------------------